 When you “mock something you don’t own”, like a third-party dependency or something in stdlib, you can’t let your tests help you decide what the messages should be, because those choices have already been made.
 So if you only use mocks in this way, you are only getting what should be a side-effect of mocking, with none of the design benefits.
 And that leads to pain, because mocks have high costs.
 They give you plenty of rope to hang yourself with: increased coupling between test and implementation, potential for “false positives”, and increased setup costs.
 Many people don’t like mocks for these reasons, and if you aren’t using them primarily to design messages, I agree, they aren’t worth it.

 So how do you mitigate those costs?
 What exactly should you do when you have an external dependency?
 What does this all look like in practice?
 I’m still writing about those topics and more, and planning to release it as a series about mocking and TDD.
+Part 2 covers mocks and external dependencies.
 If you’d like to be emailed when it is complete, subscribe to my newsletter.
 In the meantime, try using mocks to design the interactions between your objects.
 Used in this way, they can become a powerful part of your TDD tool belt.